1coderookie/Kobra2NeoInsights/README.md

 # ATTENTION:
-# This site is currently under construction, there isn't any Kobra2Neo-specific content in here yet!
+# This site is currently under construction, there isn't any Kobra 2 Neo specific content in here yet!
 # So please come back another time.. ;)

 ---